Get your hardware for Arduino Underwater ROV

 Posted by Juanmi Taboada

-In my last post “Finishing the frame for an Underwater ROV” I gave all details about the design I used to build the frame for Alioli Underwater ROV.
-In this post, I will show what hardware I will use and how I plan to use it.
+In my last post, “Finishing the frame for an Underwater ROV”, I gave all details about the design I used to build the frame for Alioli Underwater ROV.
+In this post, I will show what hardware I will use and how to use it.

-Until this point, I have been looking to get together and under control, all the electronics and remove any question I may have about the interconnection between all electronics elements.
+Until now, I have been looking to get together and control all the electronics and remove any questions about the interconnection between all electronic elements.

 What would be a system without a clock?
-The basic one from Arduino works perfectly and it will let us keep track of the time.
+The basic one from Arduino works perfectly, letting us keep track of the time.

-This ROV won’t be able to tilt up or down, for this movement we would need 2 more thrusters and this would mean more power consumption.
+This ROV won’t be able to tilt up or down.
+We would need two more thrusters for this movement, meaning more power consumption.

-All these movements are based on theory, I believe once in the water it may behave differently, so we will adapt to the environment.
-To build an adaptive software I have read so far about controllers with feedback but I expect to get similar results using fuzzy logic algorithms.
+All these movements are based on theory.
+I believe once in the water.
+It may behave differently so that we will adapt to the environment.
+To build adaptive software, I have read about controllers with feedback so far, but I expect to get similar results using fuzzy logic algorithms.

-The engines I am using are Bilge Pump 1100 GPH for fish tanks which I removed the cober to uncover the motor shaft:
+The engines I am using are Bilge Pump 1100 GPH for fish tanks which I removed the cover to uncover the motor shaft:

-To make motors work I got 3 x L298N Dual Bridge controllers, each of them can handle 2 motors:
+To make motors work, I got 3 x L298N Dual Bridge controllers, each of which can handle two motors:

-Once the controller was connected it worked like the charm:
+Once the controller was connected, it worked like a charm:

 Alioli ROV also has several I2C sensors:

-In my last designs, I decided to add a buoyancy control system so this will be done with 2 relays that will control the flow of air in-out a buoyancy chamber.
-Pressurized air will be coming from a CO2 bottle (the one used to fill the wheels of bikes) and the bottle will be connected to an electro valve that will let the air go out from the pressurized circuit to the buoyancy chamber.
-The buoyancy chamber will be opened to the water so it can flow in and out with no control, to control the system it will use a second electro valve that will let the air go out pushed by water pressure.
+In my last designs, I decided to add a buoyancy control system, so this will be done with two relays that will control the flow of air in-out a buoyancy chamber.
+Pressurized air will come from a CO2 bottle (the one used to fill the wheels of bikes), and the bottle will be connected to an electro valve that will let the air go out from the pressurized circuit to the buoyancy chamber.
+The buoyancy chamber will open to the water so it can flow in and out without control.
+To control the system, it will use a second electro valve to let the air go out pushed by water pressure.
 All the pipes in contact with water will have a non-returning valve.

-How could I say this is a ROV if wouldn’t have lights.
-I got some isolated led lights for boats and connected them to the relay system.
+How could I say this is an ROV if it wouldn’t have lights?
+So I got some isolated led lights for boats and connected them to the relay system.

 The communication with the surface will happen with an RS485 bus.
-I located a network cable cat8 (which pairs has shields in pairs, in this way, I will have the capability to use 4 buses).
+I located a network cable cat8 (which has shields in pairs so I can use four buses).

 The communication with the pilot will happen using a Wireless connection (2.4GHz).
-On the surface, it will be an ESP32 Module with Wifi support to transfer commands and some basic telemetry information I also was thinking to use MicroPython to get water quality for analytical information (waves, temperature, oscillations, pressure, wind, salinity, O2, Ozone, visibility, and some others).
-It will be possible also to communicate using GPRS but since Wifi seems to be enough I will use only the GPS for positioning on earth surface equipment, the board I am using is a SIM808 which supports GSM, GRPS, GPS, and Bluetooth altogether.
+On the surface, it will be an ESP32 Module with Wifi support to transfer commands and some basic telemetry information.
+I also considered using MicroPython to get water quality for analytical information (waves, temperature, oscillations, pressure, wind, salinity, O2, Ozone, visibility, and others).
+It will also be possible to communicate using GPRS, but since Wifi seems to be enough, I will use only the GPS to position the earth’s surface equipment.
+The board I am using is a SIM808 which supports GSM, GRPS, GPS, and Bluetooth.

 The ROV also has a video link that will be sent using Skydroid hardware.

-All of those details are basically the hardware and ideas that keep moving this project forward.
+Those details are the hardware and ideas that keep moving this project forward.
 In the next post, I will publish all the details about how the hardware interconnects with each other and the boards I have built, the “Alioli ROV Boards“.